dc401/gocrack/README.md

 This was just an quick coding interest in learning GoLang over Python for me.

 ## Author
-Dennis Chow dchow[AT]xtecsystems.com March 29, 2023 - Single Threaded Example , Enhanced by Chat GPT-4 for the re-factored Multi-threaded example
+Dennis Chow dchow[AT]xtecsystems.com March 29, 2023